 10. Thames Barrier

 Perhaps the most peaceful – and desolate – spot in London.
 By the Thames Barrier, there's a visitors’ centre with no visitors; it’s an essential part of London's flood management with no witnesses.
-The landscape here, in the lead up to 2012, is stark and industrial.
+The landscape here is stark and industrial.
 The entire riverside is decorated with barbed wire, signs and cranes.
 The barrier itself is impressive, its huge steel gates rising nobly from the river.

 By Gemma Seltzer.
 Gemma Seltzer is a writer and literary blogger.
 Her book, Speak to Strangers, was originally a blog and is now available in print (Penned in the Margins, 2011).
 Find out more about Gemma’s work at www.gemmaseltzer.co.uk.